gijss/rFSM-tooling/tutorial.md

 	state fatal_error {}
 }

-transition from on to on.waiting transition from on.waiting to on.moving onevent 'e_start'
+transition from root.on to root.on.waiting
+transition from root.on.waiting to root.on.moving onevent 'e_start'
-transition from on.moving to on.waiting onevent 'e_stop'
+transition from root.on.moving to root.on.waiting onevent 'e_stop'

-transition from root to on effect: 'print("initializing system")'
+transition from root to root.on effect: 'print("initializing system")'

-transition from on to error onevent 'e_error' transition from error to on onevent 'e_error_fixed' transition from error to fatal_error onevent 'e_fatal_error' transition from fatal_error to initial onevent 'e_reset'
+transition from root.on to root.error onevent 'e_error'
+transition from root.error to root.on onevent 'e_error_fixed'
+transition from root.error to root.fatal_error onevent 'e_fatal_error'
+transition from root.fatal_error to root onevent 'e_reset'

 ```